Steven Vitória: Canada

 In September 2012, without having been capped at senior level, 25-year-old Vitória considered switching allegiance to Canada.
 In January 2016, he accepted a call-up by the country for a friendly against the United States on 5 February, and played the full 90 minutes in the 1–0 defeat at the Home Depot Center.
 He scored his first goal on 6 October, helping to a 4–0 friendly win over Mauritania.

 Vitória was named to the Canadian squads for the CONCACAF Gold Cup in 2017 and 2021.
 In the latter tournament, he captained the side to the semi-final, where he was suspended for the 2–1 defeat to Mexico in Houston.

 In November 2022, Vitória was included in the squad for the 2022 FIFA World Cup.
 He made his debut in the competition on the 23rd at the age of 35, in a 1–0 loss against Belgium.

 In June 2023, Vitória was selected for the 2023 CONCACAF Nations League Finals.
 Later that month, he made the final 23-man squad due to appear at the 2023 Gold Cup.
 In the quarter-finals against the United States in Cincinnati, he equalized in added time in a 1–1 draw, but his attempt in the shootout was saved by Matt Turner in a Canadian defeat.

+Coaching career

+In March 2026, Vitória was appointed assistant coach of the Indonesia national team under John Herdman.

 Style of play

-Vitória is known for his heading, marking and scoring abilities, especially on penalty kicks and free kicks.
+Vitória was known for his heading, marking and scoring abilities, especially on penalty kicks and free kicks.